-Texas VegFest, Austin’s first vegan festival featuring great food, craft beer, speakers, cooking demos, kids’ activities, sampling, and live music, returns for its second year.
+Texas VegFest, Austin’s first vegan festival, featuring great food, craft beer, speakers, cooking demos, kids’ activities, sampling, and live music, returns for its second year.
 The festival is back this year on April 6 from 11 AM to 6 PM at the beautiful Fiesta Gardens, 2101 Jesse E. Segovia St. Conveniently located in central Austin, Fiesta Gardens is accessible by bicycle and public transportation.
-The inaugural festival in 2012 attracted over 3,500 people interested in learning about and celebrating plant-based diets, cruelty-free lifestyles, or just grabbing a bite to eat and grooving to some good jams.
+The inaugural festival in 2012 attracted thousands of people interested in learning about and celebrating plant-based diets, cruelty-free lifestyles, or just grabbing a bite to eat and grooving to some good jams.

 Texas VegFest is a great family event, featuring children’s yoga and tennis, a kids’ cooking demo, a seed planting activity, story time, coloring, and a bean bag toss.
 Or just relax by Lady Bird Lake while the kids romp in the grass.
 When you’re hungry, local food vendors will be hawking falafel, burgers, tacos, funnel cake, curry, ice cream, cupcakes, and more.
 And don’t forget to check out our more than 70 sponsors and vendors!